-Growing up, I was always removed from being around anyone who was terminally ill, but even the mere thought of hearing about someone’s terminal illness would make me struggle emotionally.
+I was always removed from being around anyone who was terminally ill when I was little, but if and when I did hear about someone’s terminal illness, it made me struggle mentally and emotionally.

-I’m coping to act as a support to my father, but it is slowly becoming clear that because I deal with other things too, it’s beginning to take its toll on my digestive health.
-Unfortunately, when I’m dealing with any form of stress, my digestion is the first to go.
-As a child I didn’t deal with illness in the same way I’m dealing with it now.
-Of course my parents were ill from time to time, but they weren’t terminally ill.
+I’m coping to act as a support to my father, but it is slowly becoming clear that because I deal with other things too, it’s beginning to take its toll on my digestion, because I deal with respiratory disease.

-In the meantime, I continue to tell myself that I will do what I can.
-Whatever I can’t do, I’ll take a step back, or I’ll end up doing nothing at all.
-If I can do something that has to be better than doing nothing.
+In the meantime, I continue to tell myself that I can do what I can.
+Whatever I can’t do, I’ll take a step back.
+If I can do something I will, but that has to be better than doing nothing at all.